Skip to main content

 • Practice giving your consent in person and in writing before leaving your pediatric clinic.

-• Learn about 'Social Smarts: Privacy, the Internet, and You' - a free graphic novel available online.
+• Learn about 'Social Smarts: Privacy, the Internet, and You' - available online.

 • My 5 Wishes tool - a living will that encourages discussions about consent to treatment and end of life decisions.